BikLab/BINF8770-SciComm/Week6-The-Science-Deficit-Model.md

 Besley & Dudo think some of these critiques go to far, and see the focus on the “deficit model” as an overreliance on a single objective.
 They also think it would be odd if knowledge was not an important objective for science communicators.

-**It is important to remember:** _"Researchers’ unique access to hard-won knowledge is the ticket that gets us invited to play a central role in public (and private) discussions about issues in which we have expertise._ (Besley & Dudo pg 54)
+**It is important to remember:** _"Researchers’ unique access to hard-won knowledge is the ticket that gets us invited to play a central role in public (and private) discussions about issues in which we have expertise."_ (Besley & Dudo pg 54)

 #### What tactics can help science communicators share knowledge?